NEW MOON - Chodesh - Explained!

 The theme of the Hosea text is the anger of God upon His rebellious

-which precedes the 'last day' is the first day of the Feast of Tabernacles.
+the Day of Trumpets (1st day), the first day of the Feast of Tabernacles

-It seems that the specific New Moon day referred to in this verse is the
+The specific New Moon day referred to in this verse is the first day of

 NUMBERS CHAPTERS 28 & 29